 Take note of when the smoke appears and what color it is.
 Avoiding the problem will only shorten the life of the engine and result in unnecessary repair bills.

 A smoky engine is telling you something.
 When the engine starts to smoke there’s something not quite right and this needs further investigation.
-So, The colour of the smoke will be a good indicator of what may be going on.
+So, the color of the smoke will be a good indicator of what may be going on.

-The first thing that must be done is to determine the colour of smoke.
+The first thing that must be done is, to determine the color of smoke.

-The Four Most Common Colours Of Excessive Exhaust Smoke Are;
+The Four Most Common Colors, Of Excessive Exhaust Smoke Are: